 “For me, embracing the change hasn’t been the easiest journey but it has been the most powerful mentally.
 It’s so much nicer to be able to look at myself in the mirror without wanting to turn my head,” Garnett writes.
 “The excess skin, the stretch marks, the horrible diastasis [sic] recti — it’s part of who I am and by golly I’m going to love and celebrate myself for this physical journey that motherhood has taken me on!”

-Unsurprisingly, Garnett’s hashtag has totally taken off, with over a hundred other moms banding together and sharing the beautiful truths of what real postpartum bodies look like.
+Unsurprisingly, Garnett’s hashtag totally took off, with over a hundred other moms banding together and sharing the beautiful truths of what real postpartum bodies look like.
 These mothers’ pictures and words are so raw and breathtaking they will make you teary-eyed.
 Truly, these women are so damn beautiful and inspiring.

 Like many of the women who shared pics, @emmy_liz, shared not only her own postpartum belly, but the sweet children who cuddle so affectionately with it.
 “My body isn’t magazine perfect,” writes @emmy_liz . “[W]hen I look in the mirror,” she continues, “I SEE A MOM / & there is no / Greater honor, / Love or blessing.”